-Start date: Autumn 2019
+Start date: Late 2020

-Duration: 3/3.5 years
+Duration: 3 years

 Candidates must have a first-class honours degree or equivalent, and/or a good MSc degree in Computer Science, Electronic Engineering, or a related discipline.
 Experience in research and a track record of publications are advantageous but not a strict requirement.

 The project will be based in the School of EECS, and the student will join a group of over 300 full-time PhD students, post-doctoral researchers and academics in EECS.

 In your 'Research Proposal' you should describe the topic or topics that you are interested in researching (preferably after discussing these with potential supervisors), and answer the two questions: (i) Why are you interested in the proposed area? (ii) What is your experience in the proposed area?
 Your statement should be brief: no more than 500 words or one side of A4 paper.

-The closing date for applications is 31/01/2019.
+The closing date for applications is 31 January 2020

-Interviews are expected to take place in February, 2019, with decisions announced in March.
+Interviews are expected to take place in February 2020, with decisions announced in March 2020.